RoboTask can work in two modes:

 Initial settings of the service (a number of a port, privileges of access, parameters of authentication, etc.) can be set with the utility "RoboTask Service Manager".

-How to get an access to the network resources in the service mode
+How to access the network resources in the service mode

 By default, the RoboTask service works with privileges LocalSystem and does not have any access to network folders.
 This problem can be solved in two ways: